mehrsapo/BoxDis/README.md

-# boxsplines
+# BoxDis

-Box Spline Framework to Solve Continuous-Domain Inverse Problems
+A Box Spline Framework to Solve Continuous-Domain Inverse Problems